 - To ensure that they are working with legitimate businesses that operate within the law, financial institutions such as banks and fintechs must perform both KYC and KYB checks.

 KYB, in particular, takes this step further by additionally requiring companies to establish UBOs.
 This layer of security enables businesses to determine who directly benefits from the company’s profits, making it harder for criminals to conceal their illegal funds.
+In the B2B field, this is very important, as companies need to do background checks on the other entity’s shareholders, company owners, directors, suppliers, or third-party vendors.

 What is Know Your Business?